 Are Audis Reliable?

-Apart from regularly scheduled maintenance, you should also factor in unexpected breakdowns when budgeting for Audi maintenance costs.
+Apart from routine maintenance, you should also factor in unexpected breakdowns when budgeting for Audi maintenance costs.
 Although it’s impossible to predict when certain parts will break down on your vehicle, to understand the full cost of Audi ownership, you should at least consider common Audi issues as well as Audi reliability.
+Whether you go to a dealer or another repair shop, repairs tend to cost a bit more on an Audi since it’s a luxury car.

 Audi vehicles have a RepairPal reliability rating of 3.0 out of 5.0, which ranks the automaker 28th out of the 32 brands surveyed.
 A detailed breakdown of Audi reliability can be seen below: